-(3) The pool operator shall ensure that the pH of the public pool water is maintained at 7.5 or lower and adjust the pH if necessary.
+(3) The pool operator shall ensure that the pH of the public pool water is at 7.5 or lower.

-(4) The pool operator shall verify measure and maintain the public pool water temperature at 77°F (25°C) or higher.
+(4) The pool operator shall measure and maintain the public pool water temperature at 77°F (25°C) or higher.

-(5) The pool operator shall ensure that the filtration system is operating while the public pool reaches and maintains the proper required free--chlorine concentration during the disinfection process.
+(5) The pool operator shall ensure that the filtration system is operating while the public pool reaches and maintains the required free-chlorine concentration during the disinfection process.